CorentinKervadec/corentinkervadec.github.io/index.md

 # News

+🥇 *September 2021*: I have been selected as an outstanding reviewer for ICCV'21 (top 5% students)!

 :scroll: *July 2021*: 1 paper accepted at [IEEE VIS2021](http://ieeevis.org/year/2021/welcome)!
 [VisQA: X-raying Vision and Language Reasoning in Transformers](https://arxiv.org/abs/2104.00926)

 :man_teacher: *June 2021*: I presented a poster about biases and reasoning at the [VQA workshop](https://visualqa.org/workshop.html) at CVPR'21.
 Watch the [video](https://youtu.be/ABY2InY-RaE) and the [poster](posters/biases_reasoning_vqa.pdf)!